Optomechanical quantum bus for donor spins in silicon: Concrete implementation

 \section{Concrete implementation}

 The specific implementation of the optomechanical quantum bus we propose is a modified version of the sliced silicon nanobeam introduced in Refs. \cite{leijssen_strong_2015,leijssen_nonlinear_2017,muhonen2019}.
 The design starts with a silicon nanobeam that works as a waveguide for light.
 A periodic hole pattern is introduced to the waveguide, and causes a spatially altering refracive index that basically forms a Bragg reflector (1D photonic crystal).
 A defect in the periodicity of the holes at the waveguide's center allows optical frequencies inside the Bragg mirror's bandgap travel there and thus the defect works as an optical cavity.
-The mechanical displacement from the nanobeam halve's moving with respect to each other modifies the resonance frequency of the optical cavity.
+To maximize the optomechanical coupling, the nanobeam is then sliced, leading to light concentration to the small gap \cite{leijssen_strong_2015}.
+The mechanical displacement from the nanobeam halves moving with respect to each other modifies the resonance frequency of the optical cavity.
 This causes modulation in optical phase quadrature at the mechanical frequency $\omega_m$, and therefore the interaction between the optical and mechanical modes is described by the standard optomechanical Hamiltonian in Eq.~\eqref{omLinH}.
-Isotopically purifying the top layer of the device will prolong the qubit's lifetime \cite{muhonen2014}, and in our experiments it has not been found to negatively impact the optical or mechanical properties of the devices (unpublished).
+Isotopically purifying the top layer of the device will prolong the spin lifetime \cite{muhonen2014}, and in our experiments it has not been found to negatively impact the optical or mechanical properties of the devices (unpublished).

-The mechanical resonance frequency of these devices is in the 1-10 MHz range, which allows bringing the dressed qubit into resonance with the mechanical resonator with reasonable MW powers.
+The mechanical resonance frequency of these devices is in the 1-10 MHz range, which allows bringing the dressed qubit into resonance with the mechanical resonator with reasonable microwave powers.
 The linewidth of the optical cavity is orders of magnitude larger than the mechanical frequency ($\sim$ 10 - 100 GHz).
 This means that the outgoing light information reflects the instantaneous mechanical position, which can be used for measurement based feedback cooling \cite{rossi_measurement-based_2018,guo_feedback_2019,kumar_single-laser_2022} and pulsed measurements \cite{vanner_pulsed_2011,vanner_cooling-by-measurement_2013,muhonen2019}.
-Feedback cooling will be needed to bring these low frequency resonators close to their quantum ground state, where as pulsed measurements allow detecting short-lived shifts in the mechanical frequency and give a single-shot spin readout method.
+Feedback cooling will be needed to bring these low frequency resonators close to their quantum ground state whereas pulsed measurements allow detecting short-lived shifts in the mechanical frequency and give a single-shot spin readout method.